process-analytics/bpmn-visualization-js/docs/contributors/mxgraph-integration.md

 If you are new to `mxGraph` or want to know more about it, please have a look at the [mxGraph tutorial](https://jgraph.github.io/mxgraph/docs/tutorial.html) and [mxGraph manual](https://jgraph.github.io/mxgraph/docs/manual.html).

 ## BPMN Elements rendering and style

-TODO where?
-StyleConfigurator + cf doc how-to

 The main entry point for `mxGraph` rendering is `BpmnRenderer`.